fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Maybe you could make a video about how to increase self esteem for developers, if possible, of course.
+I do not think it is a skill related issue for all, but rather something deeper and it needs some serious self work.

 > I have been working as a software developer for several years and I got fired last year and can't find any job, should I consider to start my own company?

 > I failed my software engineering internship.
 I feel so sad and overwhelmed.
 I would do anything to solve an issue which I diagnosed in the first place, but after two weeks in front of Eclipse, I just couldn't figure it out.
 What should I do now?